kokkos/kokkos-core-wiki/docs/source/API/algorithms/Sort.md

 4 19 20 29 42 56 60 63 68 90
 1 16 16 17 33 39 60 64 78 94

-A, now sorted by col:
+A, now with each column sorted:
 0 5 9 13 19 25 33 39 42 81
 0 6 14 16 20 32 37 40 58 86
 1 8 15 17 25 38 40 51 60 90